Celia Quansah

-Celia Quansah (born 25 October 1996) is an English rugby sevens player.
+Celia Quansah (born 25 October 1995) is an English rugby sevens player who plays for Leicester Tigers Women.
 She was selected as a member of the Great Britain women's national rugby sevens team for the 2020 Summer Olympics.

-Her partner is Team GB international teammate Megan Jones.

 Biography

-Quansah was born to an English mother and a Ghanaian father, and grew up in Twickenham.
-She participated in athletics, winning the long jump event at the 2011 School Games, and in heptathlon represented England internationally, and competed at the British Championships against Jessica Ennis-Hill.
+Born to a Ghanaian father and English mother, Quansah grew up in Twickenham.
+She participated in athletics, winning the long jump event at the 2011 School Games, and represented England internationally in heptathlon, competing at the British Championships against Jessica Ennis-Hill.
 Whilst at university, she took up rugby.
 After playing for six months, she was invited to join the England Sevens programme for 2018/19, and played for the winning Great Britain team at the 2019 Rugby Europe Women's Sevens Olympic Qualifying Tournament.

 She was selected as a member of the Great Britain women's national rugby sevens team for the 2020 Summer Olympics.
 She was named in the England squad for the 2022 Rugby World Cup Sevens – Women's tournament held in Cape Town, South Africa in September 2022.

 Personal life

-Quansah is openly lesbian, and is in a same-sex relationship with her England 7s team mate Megan Jones.
+Quansah is openly lesbian, and is in a same-sex relationship with her England 7s teammate Megan Jones.
 The couple represented Great Britain together at the 2020 Tokyo Olympics.